About & FAQ

 Disclaimer

-TaxGPT generates answers based on publicly information from the Canada Revenue Agency website.
+TaxGPT generates answers based on public information from the Canada Revenue Agency website.
 It uses the ChatGPT’s AI model to return information about Canada’s tax system, and is intended for a beginner audience.
 The intent is to provide a friendly and approachable way to start learning about taxes, not to solve for complex scenarios.

 TaxGPT is not a tax calculator or a professional tax advisor: it can’t accurately calculate taxes owed for specific income amounts and it can’t reliably make specific recommendations for your scenario.